Canadian Gas Association

 Climate Policy Engagement Analysis

-The association also appears unsupportive of decarbonization policies.
-In the testimony to a pre-budget consultation in November 2023, CGA pushed for a weaker Investment Tax Credit for Clean Hydrogen by advocating for the inclusion of fossil gas-derived hydrogen in the policy.
-Its registration in the Federal Lobbyist Registry in February 2024 revealed that it had advocated for tax and fiscal measures to support the adoption of fossil gas engines and vehicles in Canada.
-In a September 2022 response to Canada's Green Building Strategy paper, the association advocated for fossil gas infrastructure in buildings.
+The association also attempts to weaken decarbonization policies.
+In a testimony to a pre-budget consultation in November 2023, CGA pushed for a weaker Investment Tax Credit for Clean Hydrogen by advocating for the inclusion of fossil gas-derived hydrogen in the policy.

-This summary was last updated in Q2 2024.
+This summary was last updated in Q3 2025.

 Show More